 Arkansas Drought Resource Center

 Drought is an issue that affects everyone: farmers, ranchers, forests and homeowners.
-Since the middle of 2011, what began as a dry spell expanded into a full-blown drought that covered all of Arkansas by June 2012.
 The University of Arkansas System Division of Agriculture created the Arkansas Drought Resource Center as a single, convenient container for all Arkansans to find critical resources for coping and surviving drought.

 - Burn bans and water restrictions